esheldon/ngmixer/README.md

 This turns off all of the MOF magic.

 Then you can directly call `ngmixit` (which gets installed when the repo is installed.)
 This bit of code is just like the old script from gmix_meds.
 (See here https://github.com/esheldon/ngmixer/blob/master/bin/ngmixit).

 #### Big Runs

 For large runs, it makes sense to use the megamixer, but is not needed.
-The megamixer has both the old concat code that postprocessed runs and it sets up the jobs.
+The megamixer parallelizes the run by dividing each input file to `ngmixit` into a bunch of smaller chunks (typically ~300 per coadd tile in DES).
+Job scripts and configs are written for each of the ~300 chunks.
+The megamixer can then submit these jobs to the queue and recombine the output when the jobs are done.
+It can also do things like tar up the log files to archive runs and collect the final outputs into a series of flat files.

 To call it, use the command line util `megamixit`.
 For this you will need a run config (see the Y1 one here https://github.com/esheldon/ngmix-y1-config/blob/master/run_config/run-y1-014.yaml).
-You can ignore the `nbrs_version` tag.
+You can ignore the `nbrs_version` tag, unless you are doing MOF.
 By default, if you set the `run` field in the run config to `y1-014` the code expects an ngmix config called `ngmix-y1-014.yaml`.
 You can set this by hand by setting the `ngmix_config` field in the run config.